cam-benfield/EDA-Project/README.md

 ## Purpose:
  The purpose of this project is to suggest a strategy for making the foray into movie production for the Microsoft Corporation based on data pulled from IMDB and scraped from various sources across the internet.

+ Information needed from this exploration includes:
+ - What genres of movies do best in theaters?
+ - What directors create the highest grossing movies?
+ - How much return is expected on production costs?

 ## Methods:
  - Data Cleaning
  - SQL Querying